Published by Jeremy. Last Updated on September 19, 2023.

 Cuyahoga Valley National Park is the only national park in Ohio and showcases the beauty of a dramatic valley forged by nature over millions of years.

 The Ledges Trail is one of the most popular hikes and highlights some interesting rock formations, aptly named ledges, that you are not going to find in many other places in the region.
 A must visit if you want a day trip!

 Oh, and the best part?
 This national park is free!

 Want to grab a local beer while exploring Cleveland?
 There are well over 30 breweries in Cleveland and the surrounding suburbs!

 While we are making it our mission to hit them all in the coming months, we've been to several in our last few trips to the city and are quite underway in our goal (click the previous link to read about all of them).

-Some of our favorites to date include Platform Brewing (home to about 40 beers on tap including an assortment of fruited gose and other unique creations), Saucy Brew Works (a couple of blocks away from Ohio City Galley), Masthead Brewing (right in the heart of downtown), and the BottleHouse (for their ciders and meads!).
+Some of our favorites to date include Platform Brewing (home to about 40 beers on tap including an assortment of fruited gose and other unique creations), Saucy Brew Works, Masthead Brewing (right in the heart of downtown), and the BottleHouse (for their ciders and meads!).

 Suffice it to say, no matter what kind of beer you like odds are good a brewery in Cleveland will have what you seek, and more are opening as the weeks go by!

 Looking for more things to do in Cleveland?
 Check out our friend at Cleveland Traveler for recommendations from a local!